 3.07 Advising and Career/Specialty Choice Advising

-Academic Society Masters and Associate Masters are available to students for advising, information, and guidance.
+Academic Society Masters and Associate Masters are the primary advisors for students in their Societies.
 Academic Society faculty provide guidance regarding curricular planning; help direct students to additional faculty and other resources for career planning and enrichment opportunities (research experiences, specialty mentors, study abroad, etc.); and are always available to discuss personal issues and to help guide students, when appropriate, to professional counseling.